Louisiana Garden Club Federation, Inc.

 • DISTRICT II Acres of Green Garden Club

-• DISTRICT II - Chateau Estates Garden Club
+• DISTRICT II - Colonial Garden Club

 • DISTRICT II - Metairie Ridge Garden Club